Where is Cornell University?

 You may believe that there’s a minimum requirement to submit your application to Cornell admissions.
 However, this is not true.
 Although the standards for Cornell University admissions are high, there are no minimum Cornell GPA requirements.
 Cornell admissions officers will evaluate your application based on numerous different factors, and GPA is only one part of the puzzle.

-However, referring back to the Cornell admissions statistics, 84.2% of the Cornell enrollment were in the top tenth of their high school graduating class.
+However, referring back to the official data from the Class of 2025, Cornell admissions statistics, 84.2% of the Cornell enrollment were in the top tenth of their high school graduating class.
 Furthermore, 96.4% of students were in the top quarter of their high school class.
-So, although there are no minimum Cornell GPA requirements, you should definitely strive to be in the top of your class.
+So, although there are no minimum Cornell GPA requirements, you should definitely strive to be at the top of your class.

 Still wondering how to get into Cornell?
 Check out our How to Get into Cornell guide.
 If you want to learn more about Cornell, visit the Cornell admissions website or complete a virtual visit to see if Cornell is right for you.